b0gumila/GitHub-Tutorial/README.md

-# Github Tutorial for the Cadenasso Lab at UC Davis
+# GitHub Tutorial for the Cadenasso Lab at UC Davis

 <b>Agenda</b>

-1. What is Github?
+1. What is GitHub?
 Git?
 2. Understanding the terminology
 3. Showoff Github.com
-4. Show how Github & Git & R Studio all work together
+4. Show how GitHub & Git & R Studio all work together
 5. Have the lab install Git and connect to R Studio (*fingers crossed this works*)
 6. All work on 2 examples together!

 <br>
-<b>What is Github?</b><br>
+<b>What is

+  ?</b><br>
 https://www.youtube.com/watch?v=w3jLJU7DT5E&t=1s
 <br><br>